forma-cloud/FormaCloud/README.md

 $ /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/forma-cloud/FormaCloud/main/optima/install.sh)"
 ```

-Enter the region name where the stacks will be created;
+Enter a list of regions where you want to enable Optima.
+The first one will be used as the main region to create IAM role related resources;
 Choose whether you want to install it for the whole organization;
-Enter a list of regions where you want to enable Optima SavingBot;
 Choose whether you already have CloudWatch-CrossAccountSharingRole IAM role in your accounts;

 Sample output:

 ```
+Enter a list of regions where you want to enable Optima (e.g. us-west-2 us-east-1): us-west-2 us-east-1
-Enter the region where the stacks will be created (e.g. us-west-2): us-east-1 Do you want to install it for the whole organization (Y/N)? y Enter a list of regions where you want to enable Optima SavingBot (e.g. us-west-2 us-east-1): us-west-2 us-east-1 Do you already have CloudWatch-CrossAccountSharingRole IAM role in your accounts?
-(Y/N) n Creating a Stack...
+Do you want to install it for the whole organization (Y/N)? y Do you already have CloudWatch-CrossAccountSharingRole IAM role in your accounts?
+(Y/N) n Creating a Stack in us-west-2...
 ...
+Creating a Stack in us-east-1...
+...
-FormaCloudOptima Stack created!
+FormaCloudOptima Stacks created!
 Creating a StackSet...
 ...
 FormaCloudOptima StackSet created!